higgi13425/rmrwr-book/_book/io106-scales_colors_ggplot.md

 ```

 ```
-## Using GitHub PAT from the git credential store.
+## Using github PAT from envvar GITHUB_PAT.
+Use `gitcreds::gitcreds_set()` and unset GITHUB_PAT in .Renviron (or elsewhere) if you want to use the more secure git credential store instead.
 ```

 ```